 When you have a specific place for each thing or group of similar things, it is easy to keep the organization.
 I love to have things handy and when I get that level of organization I usually keep it.

 Today I thought I would share with you how I made these super easy and (probably) FREE drawer organizers to hold my office supplies.
-This table I have has great size but I still needed a way to organize all those little things that wind up all mixed up in the drawers.
+This table I have has great size but I still needed a way to organize all those small items that end up all mixed up in the drawers.

-I had just tossed everything and anything into those drawers, and I could never find a thing and sometimes buying things I already had but didn’t remember.
+I had just tossed everything and anything into those drawers turning them into my personal junk drawer.
+I could never find a thing in there and sometimes I bought things I already had but didn’t remember.

 How do you organize a desk drawer?